xblax/flashforge_ad5m_klipper_mod/README.md

 # Klipper Mod for Flashforge Adventurer 5M (Pro)

-This is an unofficial mod to run Moonraker, custom Klipper, Mainsail & Fluidd on the Flashforge ADM5 (Pro) 3D printers and unlock the full power of open source software.
+This is an *unofficial* mod to run Moonraker, custom Klipper, Mainsail & Fluidd on the Flashforge ADM5 (Pro) 3D printers and unlock the full power of open source software.

 *This mod is currently in beta stage.* Many features are implemented already but they need to be tested thoroughly and polished a bit by early adopters.

-Klipper Mod for the ADM5 is designed to be fully removable and not break any functions of the stock software.
-But if you install it, then please be aware, that you risk to loose your warranty or damage the printer. *Proceed at your own risk if you want to use this mod!*
+Klipper Mod for the ADM5 is designed to be fully removable and not break any functions of the stock software. *If you install it, then please be aware, that you risk to loose your warranty or damage the printer.
+Proceed at your own risk if you want to use this mod!*

 ## Feature Overview
 - [Klipper](https://www.klipper3d.org/) 0.11 -- with improved configuration and default macros